VoThiKimTrang06101997/Image_Reconstruction_using_Genetic_Algorithm/README.md

 Here we create a random population of **N** individuals and then start to change them according to the need of the optimization problem.

-There is an awesome [article](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3) about Genetic Algorithm.
-Make sure to have a look at it.

-## About the Project
-I found out that there are a number of different Genetic Algorithm libraries available for pyhton inlucing **PYEVOLVE** etc. But I found it hard to get them installed on my system.
-Besides they probably run inly for Python2.x.
-I wanted a relatively simple Genetic Algorithm Library for Python3.x with minimum dependencies.

-Thus I decided to make one on my own.
-Besides I thought this would help me with an indepth understanding of the Algorithm if I can implement it.
-And here we are.. :grin:

 ## Project Description

 ### Config.py